raulsmartin/RandomPlugins/README.md

 This repo is mainly composed by APIs for Spigot plugins, which are also plugins, that will be later uploaded to [SpigotMC](https://www.spigotmc.org/).

-The current plugins in here:
+The current plugins in here are:
 * ParticleAPI